Frontotemporal dementia: Other characteristics

 People with FTD show marked deficiencies in executive functioning and working memory.
 Most become unable to perform skills that require complex planning or sequencing.
 In addition to the characteristic cognitive dysfunction, a number of primitive reflexes known as frontal release signs are often able to be elicited.
-Usually the first of these frontal release signs to appear is the palmomental reflex which appears relatively early in the disease course whereas the palmar grasp reflex and rooting reflex appear late in the disease course.
+Usually the first of these frontal release signs to appear is the palmomental reflex which appears relatively early in the disease course whereas the palmar grasp reflex and rooting reflex appear late in the disease course.Importantly, the presence of primitive reflexes in FTD is not highly sensitive or specific for the disease process, but their presence is helpful when considered within a broader neurological assessment, particularly with other suggestive features like behavioral and personality changes, disinhibition, executive dysfunction, and memory impairment.

 In rare cases, FTD can occur in people with amyotrophic lateral sclerosis (ALS), a motor neuron disease.
-The prognosis for people with ALS is worse when combined with FTD, shortening survival by about a year.
+As of 2005, the prognosis for people with ALS was worse when combined with FTD, shortening survival by about a year.
+Up to 50% of patients with ALS go on to develop cognitive and behavioral symptoms, with around 10-15% meeting criteria for FTD, most commonly the behavioral variant.
+Some FTD patients conversely also go on to develop features of motor neuron disease similar to those of ALS.
+The two disease entities are thought to have interrelated clinical and genetic factors and are considered part of a disease spectrum rather than two completely separate processes.

+Cerebrospinal fluid leaks are a known cause of reversible frontotemporal dementia.
+This is due to a spontaneous intracranial hypertension which may present with neuropsychiatric symptoms that mimic FTD, particularly the behavioral type.
+Treatment of the leak results in partial or complete resolution of symptoms in the majority of cases, in contrast with neurodegenerative FTD, which is a primary and mostly irreversible process.

 Genetics

 A higher proportion of frontotemporal dementias seem to have a familial component than other neurodegenerative diseases such as Alzheimer's disease.
 More and more mutations and genetic variants are being identified all the time, needing constant updating of genetic influences.